micheelengronne/micheelengronne/README.md

 The first one was MyCrypNet.
     * Setting BDD on the Jenkins pipeline with Cucumber/Capybara/Selenium.
     * Setting OWASP ZAP on the Jenkins pipeline.
+    * Developing an OIDC in PHP with SLO, session management (front and back) and d'autologin/autologout distribution with cookie.
   * Co-founder (itis4u.ch) : From june 2013 to may 2014, developping itis4u.ch.
 A secure cloud.
 Slowly modified in Limawi between may 2014 and may 2016.
 It also changed to become an apps catalog.
     * Setting Gitlab-CE and Jenkins in august 2013.
     * Test and deploy of a MariaDB cluster with Ansible ([the original usecase goes back to 2012](https://jira.mariadb.org/browse/MDEV-3797)).